CDPGuidesSupport

 3. Event Tracking: The impression event is automatically tracked and stored in your Ours Privacy account.
 Any variables passed in the pixel URL (such as click IDs, UTM parameters, or custom identifiers) are automatically collected and attached to the event.

-4. Attribution: When the same visitor later converts on your website or other properties (tracked via the Ours Privacy Web SDK or other sources), the conversion event can be matched back to the original impression based on the cookie.
+4. Attribution: When the same person later converts on your website or other properties (tracked via the Ours Privacy Web SDK or other sources), the conversion is matched back to the original impression.
+The match runs on the visitor cookie first, then on any external_id or email you send, which is what lets the conversion connect even when it happens on a different device.
 This enables view-through conversion tracking and attribution.

 5. Forwarding to Destinations: When conversion events are forwarded to advertising destinations like Basis or The Trade Desk, the impression data and any variables collected at the time of the impression are included, allowing the advertising platform to properly attribute the conversion to the ad impression.